nextco/android-decompiler/README.md

 ![](img/d4j.png)

 Also tested:
-FernFlower & Krakatau unsuccessfully **not recommended** early stages
+FernFlower & Krakatau unsuccessfully **not recommended** dev in early stages
-[Bytecode Viewer](https://github.com/Konloch/bytecode-viewer) **not recommended** currently is outdated hope update with last versions.
+Bytecode Viewer **not recommended** currently is outdated hope update with last versions.

 ## Extra - Android Player
 This is special category, because i want Play Store, Games, Apps a virtual replace of my android on PC, not for dev.
 A complete replace for phone on pc for daily use.